ldynia/workshop-github-fundamentals/README.md

 </details>

-1. In your repository click [tags](https://github.com/ldynia/flask-sherlock/tags) icon.
+1. In your repository, click the [tags](https://github.com/ldynia/flask-sherlock/tags) icon.

     [![Tags](assets/img/git/file_navigation_tags.png)](https://github.com/ldynia/flask-sherlock/tags)

-1. Click the `Releases` tab, next click `Create a new release` button, fill it with information specified on the picture below.
-Once done click the `Publish release` button.
+1. Click the `Releases` tab, then click the `Create a new release` button, and fill it out with the information specified in the picture below.
+Once done, click the `Publish release` button.

     ![New Release](assets/img/git/release.png)